Super Wings: Broadcast

-Awards
+Awards and nominations

 Merchandise and other media

-In China, Alpha Animation and Culture (and the Auldey brand which also operates Alpha's toy division) held master/international toy license.
+In China, Alpha Animation and Culture (and the Auldey brand which also operates Alpha's toy division) held master/international toy licenses.
 In the United States and Canada, the toys were respectively sold by Auldey Toys and Imports Dragon.
 In South Korea, David Toy owned the Korean toy license.
 In the United States, Canada and France, Nelvana (itself owned by Corus) owned consumer products rights to Super Wings.